Mary Coustas: Television career

+In May 2023, it was announced that Coustas would be participating in the twentieth series of Dancing with the Stars.
+She was paired with Aric Yegudkin.

 Books and music

 In 1992 Effie released a novelty single: a duet with another fictional character, Garry McDonald's Norman Gunston.
 The recording was their version of Andrew Lloyd Webber's Amigos Para Siempre.
 Coustas's book Effie's Guide to Being Up Yourself was published in 2003.

-In her 2013 memoir All I know: a memoir of love, loss and life, Coustas looked back over her career, and reflected on the lives and deaths of her father, grandmother and daughter.
+In her 2013 memoir All I Know: A Memoir of Love, Loss and Life, Coustas looked back over her career, and reflected on the lives and deaths of her father, grandmother and daughter.

-She co-starred in two comedic, mock music video entries for Eurovision, "Electronik Supersonik" (2004) and "I Am the Anti-Pope" (2006) starring Australian Comedian Santo Cilauro as a fictional Molvanian character Zladko Vladcik.
+She co-starred in two comedic, mock music video entries for Eurovision, "Electronik Supersonik" (2004) and "I Am the Anti-Pope" (2006) starring Australian comedian Santo Cilauro as a pop star character named Zladko “ZLAD!”
+Vladcik from the fictional eastern European country of Molvanîa.

-Cilauro, along with Rob Sitch and Tom Gleisner, created the popular Internet phenomenon character Zladko "ZLAD!"
-Vladcik, a Molvanian pop idol style musician.
-Zlad was performed by Cilauro to accompany the Jetlag Travel Guide to Molvanîa.
-Cilauro was, with Sitch and Gleisner, co-author of the Jetlag Travel Guides to Molvanîa, Phaic Tăn and San Sombrèro.
+Cilauro, along with Rob Sitch and Tom Gleisner, created the “ZLAD!” character to accompany their book, the parody Jetlag Travel Guide to Molvanîa.
+Cilauro, Sitch and Gleisner would later co-author of similar parody travel guides for Phaic Tăn (in south-east Asia) and San Sombrèro (in Latin America).